 Have you ever had a student who reads so beautifully, but then struggles to comprehend what they’ve read?
 I spent the first few years of teaching wondering how to help them.
 They could read the text.
 Why couldn’t they understand it?!
+I struggled with how to improve comprehension in fluent readers.

 With a few years of experience, a little bit of research, and a whole lot of trial and error, I figured out why those students could read so fluently but lacked comprehension.
 There are four potential things that could be impacting their comprehension.